 About Sunrise Chevrolet - a Glendale Heights New & Used Chevrolet Dealership

-If you're looking for a used car for sale in Glendale Heights, we can assist you there as well.
+If you're looking for a used car for sale in Glendale Heights, we can also assist you.
 Visit our used car inventory page to see our large collection of pre-owned and used vehicles for sale.

 Sunrise Chevrolet is not just your Glendale Heights Chevrolet dealership, we also provide a full line of services dedicated to our Illinois customers.
 From Chevrolet car repairs performed by expert mechanics, to OEM Chevrolet auto parts and accessories, to car loans, Sunrise Chevrolet is the smart choice for your automotive needs.